 1.7 Repetitive Stress Disorders

-Such as carpal tunnel syndrome and tendonitis, usually resulting from repetitive work without rest or ergonomic assistance.
+Conditions such as carpal tunnel syndrome and tendonitis typically occur due to repetitive work without adequate rest or ergonomic support.

 1.8 Violence in the Workplace